RachWalm/spelling-game/README.md

 ### Skeleton

 - Landing view will contain the general background and title, with a fox logo at bottom.
-Also two buttons to either get instructions (instructions and the point of the game information will appear in a pop up box) or to start the game.
+Also, there are two buttons to to enable the player to choose either get instructions (instructions and the point of the game information will appear in a pop up box) or to start the game.
 They can also pick between doing an easy level or hard level and whether to have the first letter provided.
 ![landing](documents/Laptop-1-1440x900.png)
 - Game view will contain the general background and title, with fox logo at bottom.
 Additionally there will be the functionality of the game.
 This will include relevant image, description, box for each letter of the word and a hint (that can be turned on and off).
-This screen will also contain a give letter, skip word and and start over button.
+This screen will also contain a give letter, skip word and start over button.
 The timer on the initial idea was discarded after discussion with potential users/children.
 As each word is completed the screen will clear of the old word information and be replaced with the next word.
 ![game](documents/game-screen.png)
 - If you skip the word the game view will be retained with the next word replacing the current display.
 The skipped word will be saved for if words are run out of or if user just keeps skipping.
 - Once you are out of words you go to a final score page.
 ![final-score](documents/final-score.png)
 - If you restart it will check that you want to leave the page and take you back to the beginning, this gives you the opportunity to return to the start.
 ![leave](documents/leave.png)
-- If you try to leave the page it will check that is what you intended so you don't loose your score.
+- If you try to leave the page it will check that is what you intended so you don't lose your score.

 ## Functions